 Sun tolerance: Full sun and partial shade

-If you’re not sure how to use boxwood shrubs in your plans for your yard, or have grand plans for your lawn but want the help of an expert, call a landscaping pro near you for advice.
+But if you’re not sure how to use boxwood shrubs in your plans for your yard or if you have grand plans for your lawn but want the help of an expert, call a landscaping pro near you for advice.

 Main Image Credit: Pxfuel